Beating hard water: best shampoos, soaps & hair tips

 Malibu treatment set

 For me, this Malibu kit combines the best products for well water hair you can find.
 It has it all: not only a shampoo and conditioner (9 oz each), but also a concentrated treatment.
-You’ll receive four packets of the latter.
+You’ll receive four packets of the latter, including what I think is the best shampoo for well water.

 Some people are confused as they don’t know how they should use the packets.
 Personally, I advise you to use the shampoo first, then grab one, apply the treatment and leave it on for a few minutes.